camunda/camunda-docs/docs/apis-clients/java-client/testing.md

 ---
 id: testing
 title: "Writing tests"
+description: "Use the zeebe-test module to write JUnit tests for your job worker and BPMN process."
 ---

 You can use the `zeebe-test` module to write JUnit tests for your job worker and BPMN process.
 This provides a JUnit rule to bootstrap the broker and some basic assertions.

 :::note